What’s the bad part about living in Mexico?

 Creepy crawly things

-As mentioned in the last segment, living in a different climate not only brings new weather, it brings insects and bugs.
+As mentioned in the last segment, living in a different climate not only brings new weather, but it also brings insects and bugs.
 Most do not find this to be too bad, but you have some surprises.
-There are wet seasons in Mexico and this brings mosquitos.
+There are wet seasons in Mexico, and this brings mosquitos.
 You will need to learn to live with this.
 This can mean not going outside in the evenings or making sure every window has a screen.

 There are also new creatures that like to surprise new arrivals like large spiders and scorpions.
 The true is that these are not much of a danger, but rather just shock value when you see them the first dozen or so times.